Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 There's a talent deficiency in the design market.
 IBISWorld Employment Statistics 2003–2027 confirms this reality, showing us the number of 0.6% graphic designers in the US Annualized Employment Growth 2016–2021.

-Finding a creative UI/UX designer with the right skills who has a good ‘cultural fit’ is a challenge.
-Fortunately, we prepared four key ways for you to overcome it:
+Finding a creative UI/UX designer with the right skills and a good ‘cultural fit’ is a challenge.
+Fortunately, we prepared four critical processes you can use to overcome it:

 1. Perform targeted outreach

-The easiest way is to contact those experts with whom you’d like to work.
-Those can be either designers you have collaborated with in the past or the ones whose portfolio you’ve seen and enjoyed.
+The easiest way is to contact the experts you’d like to work with.
+Those can be either designers you have collaborated with in the past or the ones whose portfolios you’ve seen and enjoyed.
 If they are busy or not interested, use the power of networking or referral systems.

-If neither of these helps you, think of social media platforms where you can DM potential candidates.
+If neither helps you, think of social media platforms where you can DM potential candidates.
 According to Glassdoor, 79% of job seekers use them in their job search.

 2. Try posting your job opening

 You can post your UX/UI vacancy on any job search engine.
-However, using job boards that specialize in UX design is probably the better option.
-Then you can be sure that your post will reach the targeted audience.
-UX Jobs Board, Toptal, Just UX Jobs are examples of such job boards.
+However, using job boards that specialize in UX design is most likely the better option.
+Then, you can be sure your post will reach the targeted audience.

 3. Check out freelance platforms

-You can also hire a UI/UX designer on some popular freelance platforms like Upwork or Fiverr.
-These are usually the places with some low-cost offerings.
-Besides, the freelance networks are pretty expanded, so the search would be time-consuming.
-Browse the dedicated "design" section on a particular platform to determine whether it can work for you.
+You can also hire a UI/UX designer on popular freelance platforms.
+These are usually the places with low-cost offerings.
+However, freelance networks are dense, so the search would be time-consuming.
+Browse the dedicated "design" section of a particular platform to determine whether it can work for you.

-The challenge with all the options mentioned is that you put the burden of assessing and hiring the candidate on your shoulders.
-You can avoid all of this hassle using design subscription platforms that help you find a UI/UX designer by using powerful algorithms or customer manager help.
+The challenge with all the options mentioned is that you have the burden of assessing and hiring the candidates.
+You can avoid this hassle using a design subscription platform that helps you find a UI/UX designer by using powerful algorithms or specialized help from an experienced customer manager.

-For example, Awesomic is an app that matches your design tasks with the best-fit UI/UX experts.
-Working with the platform, you pay only for a subscription to the service without hidden fees, hiring process participation, and stress.
+Awesomic is an app that matches your design tasks with the best-fit UI/UX experts.
+Working with Awesomic, you pay for a flat-price subscription without hidden fees.
+Awesomic handles the entire hiring process for you.
+No more stress or wasted time.

 Awesomic app screenshot

 Want to create something beautiful?
-Get excited about your design with Awesomic
+Get excited about your designs with Awesomic

 Get design review